leezer94/TIL/Udemy/JS-Bootcamp/README.md

 - The Dom jis a javaScript representation of a webpage
 - It's your JS `window` into the contents of a webpage
 - It's just a bunch of Objects that you can interact with via JS

+## CallStack

+- The mechanism the JS interpreter uses to keep track of its place in a script that calls multiple functions

+- which function is currently run
+- which function is not done yet

+### stack

+- last thing you put in is first thing to put out

+## Promises

+- A Promise is an object representing the eventual completion or failure oif an Astnchronous operation